tillitis/tillitis-key1/hw/application_fpga/core/timer/README.md

 ## Details
 The timer counter and the prescaler counter are both 32 bits.
 When enabled the counter counts down one integer value per cycle.

+The timer will stop when reaching final zero (given by prescaler times the initial value of the timer) and the running flag will be lowered.